Visit the Farm

 Cheesery Country Kitchen

 Visitors to the farm gate can share what we are so lucky to live with every day.
-Sampling our cheeses in the comfort of the tasting room, or enjoying a home-cooked meal in the fresh air of the veranda, you can experience the breathtaking landscape of the Moyarra Valley, surrounded by pastures and the humble animals that provide your food.
+Sampling our cheeses in the comfort of the tasting room, or in the fresh air of the veranda, you can experience the breathtaking landscape of the Moyarra Valley, surrounded by pastures and the humble animals that provide your food.
+Local beer and wines are also served.

 Call 03 5657 3338 or email for further booking, pricing and menu information.